Thomas William Lyster

-Thomas William Lyster (1855-1922) was director of the National Library of Ireland in Dublin between 1895 and his retirement in 1920.
+Thomas William Lyster (1855–1922) was an Irish librarian and writer, director of the National Library of Ireland in Dublin between 1895 and his retirement in 1920.

 Early life and family

-Thomas William Lyster, was born 17 December 1855 to parents Thomas Lyster of Rathdowney & Jane Lyster (nee’ Smith) of Roscrea.
-Born in Co.
-Kilkenny, Lyster and his family moved to Dublin in his youth where he remained throughout his entire life.
+Thomas William Lyster was born 17 December 1855 in County Kilkenny to parents Thomas Lyster of Rathdowney and Jane Lyster (née Smith) of Roscrea.
+Lyster with his family moved to Dublin in his youth, where he remained throughout his life.

 Education

 Initially, Lyster attended the Wesleyan Connexional School, which was founded by a group of Methodists Ministers in 1845 at St Stephens Green.
 After his initial schooling at Wesleyan, Lyster then attended Trinity College for further education.
 The admissions register of Trinity indicates Lyster enrolled into University in October 1872 at the age of 16.
 His enrolment was listed as “pensioner” which at the time was common and indicated he paid a set annual fee for his education and did not have any form of scholarship or fee assistance.
 The register also indicates at the time of entry to Trinity, that his father had no profession and that his religious background was the Church of Ireland.
 In the winter of 1877 Lyster graduated with a Bachelor of Arts with Honours and in the winter of 1879, he was awarded a Master of Arts.